As seen in:

 Your first and biggest friend is format.

-There are 3 resume formats you can use:
+There are 3 types of resumes you can use:

 In general, your best bet is the reverse-chronological resume format.